sec-bit/ckb-zkp/README.md

 4. Add the local dependency (optional) and specify the revision of dependency (necessary).

-   ATTENTION: **This step is not necessary when the `zkp-toolkit` repo is available on Github.
+   ATTENTION: **"Adding the local dependency" is not necessary when the `zkp-toolkit` repo is available on Github.
 Only use local dependency on development, especially when developing `zkp-toolkit`.**

    - `zkp-toolkit` is available on Github or crates.io, and you don't need to modify `zkp-toolkit`.